kadas-albireo/kadas-albireo2/README.md

 **Note**

 The Kadas Albiero directory can be different.
-For example if you use the portable version of Kadas, it may be in this path:
+For example, if you use the portable version of Kadas, it may be in this path:

 > C:\Users\fclementi\AppData\Roaming\Kadas\Kadas\profiles\default\python\plugins

 ### Internationalisation (i18n)